 - Solo microwave: Ideal for quickly defrosting a chicken or warming up last night’s dinner, microwave-only models are perfect for getting back to basics.
-Microwave-only models are generally limited to defrosting, heating and reheating.
-But while these typically won’t have the same bells and whistles of combination or grill microwaves, solo microwaves tend to be more affordable and simple to use.
+Microwave-only models are generally limited to defrosting, heating and reheating, and won’t typically have the same bells and whistles of combination or grill microwaves, but are more affordable as a result.

-- Combination microwaves: ‘Integrated microwaves’ work in a similar way to conventional ovens, but are said to cook quicker.
+- Combination microwaves: ‘Integrated microwaves’, or combination microwaves, or even simply known as ‘combi’ microwaves work in a similar way to conventional ovens, but are said to cook quicker.
 Compared to standard solo models, combi microwaves offer more versatility in the kitchen.
-They incorporate microwave energy, with grilling and convection functionalities to reheat, roast, crisp and brown food.
-You can also choose to use these heat sources either independently or together.
-But combi microwaves tend to come with a higher price tag, generally costing around $550, with some models selling for $5,100.
+They incorporate microwave energy, with grilling and convection functionalities to reheat, roast, crisp and brown food, and allow you to choose these heat sources independently or together.
+Combi microwaves tend to come with a higher price tag however, costing upwards of a few hundred dollars.